 “I liked the part in Carrie where the popular kids poured pig blood all over her and she killed them with her powers,” said Beth, pointedly ignoring him.

 “Me?” said Beth and looked from Tess to him as if shocked they had anything to do with each other.
 Steve’s heart began to pound, and Beth’s face came into sharp focus.
 He was not the intruder, and resented the empty-headed prettiness that gave her access to any lunch table.
-He felt more than petty now; he felt reckless.
+He felt more than defensive now; he felt reckless.

 “She’s okay, Steve,” said Tess.
 “She came over, and I said she could sit here.
 We’re talking about books.”